How-To

 Quick Answer: To temporarily turn off your Blink cameras, you can remove power from the cameras or from the Sync Module.

-There are instances when we might want to turn off or disarm our Blink cameras—be it due to privacy issues, routine maintenance, or to save battery life.
+Blink makes some of the best home security cameras, but there are times when we might want to turn off or disarm our Blink cameras—be it due to privacy issues, routine maintenance, or to save battery life.

 No matter why you want to do so, we are here to help.